MarianneSnowdrop/NaofumiChatbot/README.md

 # NaofumiChatbot
-A little AI project for fun~
+A little AI chatbot project for fun~